-Discussion at pupil progress meetings and the review of class and playground behaviour also allows identification of those children experiencing difficulty with social interaction or emotional responses.
+Discussion at pupil progress meetings and the Head of School's review of class and playground behaviour also allows identification of those children experiencing difficulty with social interaction or emotional responses.
 Both barriers and strengths are identified to support successful interventions.

-The first level of support - the differentiated curriculum
+The first level of support - Universal provision and the adaptive curriculum with quality first teaching

 At this point, the class teacher will adapt their high quality first teaching in attempts to use children's strengths and reduce the barriers to learning.
-This may include increasing the levels of differentiation used to support the pupil, adapting learning objectives and teaching styles, access strategies, using pre-teaching, small group work, some individual supports, mentoring, peer support, or alternative methods of recording and assessment.
-Additional support maybe sought such as advice from the SENDCO or outside agencies (in agreement with parents).
+This will include a variety of scaffolding techniques and may include increased use of visual, flexible groupings and pairings, different recording methods, having a range of physical resources and manipulatives close by to support learning, movement breaks, pre-teaching, or language groupspeer support, or alternative methods assessment.
+Additional support can be discussed at Pupil Progress Meetings such as advice from the SENDCO, further school based assessment or engagement with outside agencies (in agreement with parents).

-The needs of the child will be provided for within the whole class planning frameworks and individual target setting and will be recorded on the Pupil Progress meeting notes.
-A Pupil Passport may be used to share access arrangements and information to support a positive learning experience with all staff working with the pupil (including supply staff).
-Pupils are invited to contribute to this indicating what they want to learn, what is difficult for them and what helps them.
+The needs of the child will be provided for within the whole class planning frameworks and strategies and will be recorded on the Pupil Progress Meeting notes.
+A Pupil Passport may be used to share these access arrangements with all staff working with the pupil (including supply staff).
+Pupils are invited to contribute to this indicating their strengths what the challenges are for them and what helps them.